 American Crew’s Daily Moisturizing Shampoo does a lot, not the least of which is providing you with a deep cleaning.
 If you have dry hair, you’ll want to check this shampoo out.

-Who’s it for: Best for men with oily hair
+Best for men with thinner hair

 - Cleans and conditions

-- Scent is too strong for some
+- Some users say the scent is too strong

 How it’s Done: Shampooing Your Hair The Right Way